av4625/robot_dog/README.md

 "nasty" but if I call the leg/robot/controller functions in the callback they will be executed on core one, possibly slowing down reading from the gamepad.

+## Controls

+### Modes

+#### Common to All Modes
+- PS Button: Connects the controller to the dog

+#### Leaning Mode
+- Left Stick Up and Down: Change the height of the dog
+- Right Stick Up and Down: Lean the dog forward and back
+- Options Button: Change to trimming mode

+#### TrimMing Mode
+- Left Arrow: Trim active limbs knee joint to the left (looking from the side)
+- Right Arrow: Trim active limbs knee joint to the right (looking from the side)
+- L1 Arrow: Trim active limbs shoulder joint to the left (looking from the side)
+- R1 Arrow: Trim active limbs shoulder joint to the right (looking from the side)
+- Cross: Move to next limb
+- Circle: Change to leaning mode without saving trim values
+- Options Button: Change to leaning mode and save trim values

 ## Dependencies
 * Conan: Package manager for C++.
 Used to get GoogleTest for the unit tests
 * 8 MG90S servos (12 if the stretch goal of positioning in Y space is met)